Registration Now Closed

 12. SIGHT READING: A prose selection suited to the age of the entrant will be provided at the time of performance.
 The entrant will read the selection aloud to the audience.
 60 seconds preparation time will be allowed.

 16. STORYTELLING: Entrants will tell a story in their own words; using an informal storytelling style.
-Stories may be original or a re-telling of a folktale, fairytale, myth, legend or story.
-Time limit: 4 min.
+Stories may be original or a re-telling of a folktale, fairy tale, myth, legend, or story.
+Time limit: 4 minutes.

-Competitors can be recommended to either the Provincial Class (Solo) Speech or the new Public Speaking and Storytelling Class.
-They may enter both classes but can only be recommended for one of the Provincial classes.
+Entrants can be recommended to the Performing Arts BC Provincial Festival in either the Provincial Class-Solo or the Provincial Public Speaking and Storytelling Class.
+Entrants may enter both Provincial level classes at our festival but can only be recommended for one of these two Provincial classes.

-20. PROVINCIAL CLASS-SOLO: Entrants will be considered for the Provincial Competition with Performing Arts BC.
+20. PROVINCIAL CLASS-SOLO: Entrants will be considered for recommendation to the Performing Arts BC Festival as competitors.

-**Entrants residing outside of the boundaries of School Districts 57 and 91 may only be given consideration to represent The Prince George Speech Arts & Drama Festival as a Provincial Delegate, Alternate or Merited Participant if there are no qualifying Entrants who reside inside the boundaries of School Districts 57 and 91.
+**Competitors residing outside of the boundaries of School Districts 57 and 91 may only be given consideration to represent The Prince George Speech Arts & Drama Festival as a Provincial Delegate, Alternate or Merited Participant if there are no qualifying Competitors who reside inside the boundaries of School Districts 57 and 91**.

-Junior and Intermediate level entrants will perform a series of three selections: one each of Poetry, Prose, and Dramatic Scene CONSECUTIVELY, RECITAL STYLE, IN ANY ORDER.
+Junior and Intermediate level competitors will perform a series of three selections: one each of Poetry, Prose, and Dramatic Scene CONSECUTIVELY, RECITAL STYLE, IN ANY ORDER.

-The entrant’s selections should be chosen to demonstrate versatility and fit within age category time limits.
-Additions of simple costume pieces may be added for the Drama section, but set-up and/or costume changes will be limited to one minute between selections, handled by the entrant only and without leaving the performance room.
+NOTE: The entrant’s selections should be chosen to demonstrate versatility and fit within age category time limits.
+Additions of simple costume pieces may be added for the Drama section, but set-up and/or costume changes MUST be handled by the entrant only and without leaving the performance space.
 Costumes may be worn throughout the three performances to allow for smoother transitions between selections.
-Costume changes should be kept to an absolute minimum and could be as little as adding a scarf or picking up a book.
-Time limit: (not including titles):
+Costume changes should be kept to an absolute minimum such as adding a scarf or picking up a book.

 21. PROVINCIAL CLASS PUBLIC SPEAKING AND STORYTELLING

 21I.
-Intermediate Public Speaking and Storytelling Age: 17 years and under – Time Limit 12 min.
+Intermediate Public Speaking and Storytelling (Age: 17 years and under) – Time Limit 14 minutes

 21S.
-Senior Public Speaking and Storytelling Age: 23 years and under – Time Limit 15 min.
+Senior Public Speaking and Storytelling (Age: 22 years and under) – Time Limit 16 minutes

-NOTE: The Provincial Public Speaking and Storytelling class selections MUST be the original work of the competitors or an adaptation in the case of the Storytelling selection.
+NOTE: The Provincial Public Speaking and Storytelling class selections MUST be the original work of the entrants or an adaptation in the case of the Storytelling selection.
 Prepared outlines must be submitted to the adjudicator’s secretary, in the order in which they will be performed.
 Outlines MUST be labeled with the name, class and selection title.
 The Public Speaking selection outline MUST include: • Purpose • Central Idea • Intended Audience • Introduction • Body • Conclusion.
 The Storytelling selection MUST include a very brief plot outline indicating the key events that comprised the story.
 The selections can be performed consecutively, but in either order.
-One minute will be given if needed between selections.
-These selections need not be memorized but must be delivered in the competitor’s own words.
+These selections are not to be memorized but must be delivered in the competitor’s own words.

 Prince George Speech Arts and Drama Festival